teresachn/weather-forecast/README.md

 - [ ] Menentukan struktur package program
 - [x] Mencari tahu bagaimana API bekerja
 - [ ] Membuat class untuk mengambil data dari hasil API

+# How to compile

+TBD

+# How to run

+TBD

+# How to use

+TBD